ripred/Arduino-Project-Manager-GPT/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-**Note that the forwarding url will change every time you start `ngrok` using the free plan as I am here.**
+**Note that the forwarding url shown above will change every time you start `ngrok` using the free plan as I am here.**

+**Therefore the following must be done each time it is run:**

 Copy the forwarding address and paste it into the openAI Custom GPT yaml configuration where it asks for the url: